Skip to main content

 To set up processing fees, follow these steps:

-3. Once the processing fees are set up:
+When the processing fees are set up:

 • The fees will apply to all previously created invoices that have not yet been paid.